dougeby/IntuneDocs/InTuneDocs/deploy-use/ios-device-enrollment-program-in-microsoft-intune.md

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]

 Microsoft Intune can deploy an enrollment profile that enrolls iOS devices that were bought through the Device Enrollment Program (DEP) “over the air.”
 The enrollment package can include setup assistant options for the device.

+>[!NOTE]
+>This enrollment method can't be used with the [device enrollment manager](enroll-corporate-owned-devices-with-the-device-enrollment-manager-in-microsoft-intune.md) method.

 ## Prerequisites for enrolling iOS devices by using Apple DEP management